The Best Motorcycle Insurance Companies for 2021

 On the bright side, the range of coverage is pretty vast, with some very interesting additions we don’t often see.
 One of them is gear replacement, which covers up to $1,000 in expenses for replacing helmets, jackets, and the like.
 Comprehensive and collision coverage are, of course, also available, along with standard coverage of custom parts up to $3,000 in value, which is higher than what most companies offer.

-Harley-Davidson riders looking to insure their ride with the best motorbike insurance should pay extra attention to this company; Safeco specializes in two-year insurance for brand new Harleys, offering full replacement during the insurance period.
+Harley-Davidson riders looking to insure their ride should pay extra attention to this company; Safeco specializes in two-year insurance for brand new Harleys, covering full replacement costs during the insurance period.

 Roadside assistance has become a major selling point for many insurance companies.
 Safeco is no exception in this regard, matching blow-by-blow what Markel and similar companies have in store.
 Once you purchase the comprehensive services package, you won’t have to worry about a flat tire or radiator oil leaks.
 A 24/7 phone line is open for these kinds of emergencies.
 Safeco’s team will come to you, fill up your tank, replace a tire, or juice up your battery and you’ll be good to go.
 This package also covers towing in case of a breakdown and includes trip interruption benefits, too.

-While there’s much to be admired about Safeco and its incredible incentives program, we do have a complaint or two regarding the company’s claim system.
-It’s not bad – far from it – but it’s not as good as others.
+While there’s much to be admired about Safeco and its incredible incentives program, we do have few complaints regarding the company’s claim system.
+It’s not bad - far from it - but it’s not as good as others.
 Before we go into full critique mode, let’s give praise where it’s due; support officers respond quickly and are available 24/7, both via phone and the online claims tracking system.
 There’s also a handy FAQ section that will clarify whether you should file a claim and explain how to complete one.

 That said, the options for filing a claim or just getting in touch with Safeco are basic; you either call up or file a claim through the website, logging into your account beforehand.
 And that’s pretty much it.
 It works, but it’s nothing groundbreaking compared to what other motorcycle insurance brokers offer.
 There are no email or fax details listed on the website, and there’s no mobile app.